-Travel Expense Reason for Travel No. of Staff No. of Days Total Cost Ex.
-Staff Mileage @ \$0.57 per mile To visit Veteran clients at their homes; conduct outreach 2 Avg.
-2 days/wk \$1,095 Ex.
-Conference Registration, lodging, Meals/Incidentals, travel To attend conference regarding providing Veteran services 2 3 days \$1,500 Staff Mileage @ \$0.575 per mile To visit veterans clients at their homes, conduct outreach, travel to local trainings/meetings, con- 1 Avg 2 days per week \$1,150
+Travel Expense Reason for Travel No. of Staff No. of Days Total Cost Staff Mileage @ \$0.540 per mile To visit veteran clients at their homes, conduct outreach, travel to local trainings/meetings, conferences.
+1 Average 2 days per week \$1,150.00 Tota al Table C \$1,150.00

-ferences, etc.

-\$

-Tota al Table C \$1,150.00

 2. Provide a description for each travel item included in the Table above.
-The description should include, but is not limited to, what the travel is for, costs to be used for mileage rates, meal rates per day, conference registration fees, and why the travel is necessary to accomplishing the Proposed Project.
+The description should include, but is not limited to, what the travel is for, who is traveling, costs to be used for mileage rates, meal rates per day, conference registration fees, and why the travel is necessary to accomplishing the Proposed Project.
 Narrative must also include a calculation to demonstrate how the cost was determined.

-Caseworker will be reimbursed for travel in those cases when he/she must use his or her vehicle, otherwise the he/she will use the county vehicle as much as possible.
-In those cases when his/her personal vehicle must be used the caseworker will be reimbursed at the county mileage rate of \$0.575 per mile.
-It is anticipated that the caseworker could be reimbursed for approximately 2000 miles during this funding period.
-This travel cost include travel to and from the Houston/Harris county area, for the purpose of attending network meetings, conferences workshops, trainings, provider meetings, making home visits, etc., in addition to any other travel deemed necessary to carry out program goals and objectives
+Caseworker will be reimbursed for travel in those cases when he/she must use his or her vehicle, otherwise he/she will use the county vehicle as much as possible.
+In those cases when his/her personal vehicle must be used, the caseworker will be reimbursed at the county mileage rate of \$0.540 per mile.
+It is anticipated that the caseworker could be reimbursed for approximately 2,130 miles during this funding period.
+This travel cost would include travel to and from the Houston/Harris county area for the purpose of attending network meetings, conferences workshops, trainings, provider meetings, making home visits in addition to any other travel deemed necessary to carry out program goals and objectives.

-D. Equipment
+D. Capital Equipment